dowlinglab/CO2-to-carbs-analysis/README.md

-# Supporting code for "Challenges and Opportunities in Converting CO2 to Carbohydrates"
+# Supporting code for *Challenges and Opportunities in Converting CO2 to Carbohydrates*

 This repository contains Python code to generate the plots and analysis in the manuscript: